akanksha260991/bs_docs_revamp_content/app_automate/xcuitest/set-up-your-test/upload-app-and-test.md

 Upload your iOS app (.ipa file) to the BrowserStack servers using the REST API.

->Note: Note: If you do not have an .ipa file and are looking to simply try App Automate, you can download our [Sample app](https://www.browserstack.com/app-automate/sample-apps/ios/BrowserStack-SampleApp.ipa) and upload to the BrowserStack servers using the above API.
+> **Note:** If you do not have an .ipa file and are looking to simply try App Automate, you can download our [Sample app](https://www.browserstack.com/app-automate/sample-apps/ios/BrowserStack-SampleApp.ipa) and upload to the BrowserStack servers using the above API.
 Complete list of REST APIs can be found [here](https://www.browserstack.com/app-automate/rest-api?framework=xcuitest).

 ```
 curl -u "USERNAME:ACCESS_KEY" \